wlib.wrapperModules.alacritty

 Remove VAR from the environment.

-Type: DAG LIST of string
+Type: DAG LIST (with extra field: `esc-fn`) of string

-Default: [ ]
+[ ]

 Declared by: